sveco/cfeed/README.md

 Hitting **R** while on list of feeds will refresh selected feed, and **Control+R** will refresh all feeds."

 When on article, article content will be loaded on background.
 Hitting **O** will open selected article in default (or configured) browser.
+Full list of actions and hotkeys can be found in Configuration section.

 ![Article List](screenshot1.png "Article List")